pachun/blog/posts/2016-04-15-addendum-to-ui-testing-with-stubbed-network-data.md

 strategy for stubbing network data in your UI Tests](http://masilotti.com/ui-testing-stub-network-data/).

-You will run into a problem when you try to set a key of `app.launchEnvironment` to a string with an equals sign in it.<!--end-of-excerpt--> (like this one):
+You will run into a problem when you try to set a key of `app.launchEnvironment` to a string with an equals sign in it. (like this one):

 ```
 https://maps.googleapis.com/maps/api/distancematrix/json?origins=42.3535418,-71.0613433&destinations=42.3529193,-71.0577234&mode=walking